DavesCodeMusings/CloudPi/docs/provision-storage.md

 If everything is as expected, make note of the device node name: _/dev/sda_ This should be /dev/sda, because there are no other USB storage devices plugged into the Pi.
 If /dev/sda is not shown, or there are multiple devices (like /dev/sdb, /dev/sdc, etc.), stop and figure out what's wrong before going any further.

 ## Planning the Partition Scheme
 Using logical volumes gives you a lot of flexibility.
 You don't have to get everything sized exactly right, because you can expand volumes later, provided you haven't allocated all of the available storage space.
-The thing that's difficult to change later is the partition layout.
-For this reason, the examples will show a 32G partition on /dev/sda1 with no filesystem created on it.
-Partition /dev/sda4 will get the rest of the space and be dedicated to logical volumes.
+The one thing that's difficult to change later is the partition layout, the layer below the logical volumes.
+For this reason, the examples will show a 32G of empty space and the logical volume (LVM) partition configured as /dev/sda4, using the remaining space.

-The reason is this: The 32G sda1 is reserved for configuring the Pi to boot from the external USB drive, if you choose to do so.
+The reason is this: The 32G is reserved for configuring the Pi to boot from the external USB drive, if you choose to do so.
 The 32G size was chosen because it's the size of a typical microSD card used with the Pi.
 Making the LVM partition sda4 leaves sda1, sda2, and sda3 available for boot, root, and whatever else you might need to get the Pi up and running.

+You don't have to lay it out like this.
+You can allocate all of the space to a single partition used for LVM.
+But if you're using a high-capacity SSD, 32G is not much to give up for keeping your options open.

 Here's what the partition layout will look like:
 ```
-/dev/sda1  32G                (no filesystem)
+           32G                (free space)
 /dev/sda4  (remaining space)  LVM
 ```